Azure/azure-functions-dropbox-extension/README.md

 This supports binding to the DropboxClient object and binding to streams.

-This extension is published on nuget as:  https://github.com/Azure/azure-functions-dropbox-extension
+This extension is published on nuget as:  https://www.myget.org/feed/azure-appservice/package/nuget/Microsoft.Azure.WebJobs.Extensions.DropBox

 # Examples
 Set the Dropbox OAuth token in an appsetting, named 'cx1'.
 Here's how to get an Oauth token for your account: https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/

+See more examples in the Sample's project at https://github.com/Azure/azure-functions-dropbox-extension/blob/master/Samples/Program.cs

 ## Read